gwenknight/gwenknight.github.io/_pages/research.md

 2. *modelling* to understand the underlying drivers
 3. *intervention design* using the modelling and understanding to support better empiric therapy design.

 This project starts in September 2022 so watch this space...
-I will be recruiting a data scientist to work alongside me - advert soon.
+I am recruiting a data scientist to work alongside me - advert [here](https://jobs.lshtm.ac.uk/Vacancy.aspx?ref=EPH-IDE-2022-34).
+Deadline 30th September.

 ### (2) Why aren't all bacteria resistant to all antibiotics?
 Why is diversity maintained?